-You couldn't, could you, because your brain was busy working up a craving for all that goodness I conjured up for you.
-Well, don't worry, because I've got the recipe right here right now.
+You couldn’t, could you, because your brain was busy working up a craving for all that goodness I conjured up for you.
+Well, don’t worry, because I’ve got the recipe for my Conchiglie with Potatoes, Vegan Meatballs and Spinach, right here right now.

 But first, here’s some news.
 I start a new job next week and I am terribly excited.
 Not just because the new job is terrific, but also because my new office is smack-dab in downtown DC so I can finally give up my car for the Metro, freeing up my eyes for something more fun that traffic lights.
 Books.